drpetersonfernandes/GameCoverScraper/README.md

 4.  **Download Covers**
     -   **For API Search**: Click on the cover image you want from the suggestions.
 The image is automatically downloaded, converted to PNG (if necessary), and saved as `[gamename].png`.
-    -   **For Web Search**: Right-click on an image in the embedded browser and choose "Save image as..." or "Copy image" (then paste into an image editor and save as PNG). *Note: Automatic saving is not available for web searches due to browser security restrictions.*
+    -   **For Web Search**: Right-click on an image in the embedded browser and choose "Save image as...".
+Save it inside the Image Folder. *Note: Automatic saving is not available for web searches due to browser security restrictions.*
     -   The game is removed from the missing covers list once a corresponding PNG is detected in the image folder.

 ### Advanced Features